How To Clear Cookies On Your Google Chrome Browser

 A computer cookie is a file that websites send to your internet browser when you visit them.

-For example, these websites may be retail stores that you’ve shopped at previously.
-The retail stores use cookies to remember which items you clicked on and what products you placed in your shopping cart.
+For example, these websites may be ones that you’ve shopped at previously.
+Online stores use cookies to remember which items you clicked on and what products you placed in your shopping cart.
+This is similar to the idea of leaving a trail of breadcrumbs to track a path.
+Thus, the word cookie.

 These small files aren’t dangerous, but there are times when hackers attempt to gain access to user accounts with cookies that are stored in the browser.
 There are also third-party tracking cookies that allow other entities to watch the sites you visit, so cookies can be harmful to your online privacy.
 For these reasons, you should know how to clear cookies on Google Chrome whenever you like.